 Of the many forms of artillery ammunition in general

 used during the 18th century, case shot was second only to the round shot.
-In land

 service in the field, it was by far the most used.
 This was particularly true in areas